|

 you!), it's anxiety-provoking for the rest of us mortals,

+no matter how terrific we are.
 So how do we manage the entry process?

 What can we do to build trust on the way in, other than remembering